ESSENTIALS OF BETTING SUCCESSFULLY

 Money managementWhen you start with betting, you should at first define your bankroll.
 This is the total amount of money you want to use for betting and it should be an amount of money you can afford to lose.
 From my experience, you should keep this bankroll for a certain amount of time and not adjust it on a weekly basis.
 Betting is always a cycle of winning and losing.
 If you raise your bankroll after a win and then lose, you lose even more money.
 Personally, I define my bankroll before a season starts and I keep it for the whole season.
 The amount of money you define as bankroll determines the amount of money used for a single bet.
 Generally said, the amount of money placed on a single bet should not be higher than 5% of your bankroll.
 I am working with a more conservative approach, meaning my maximum amount of money used for a single bet equals 2.5% of my bankroll.

 Calculating your stakesSo, you are having the probabilities now, what to do next?
 The next step is to compare the probabilities to the odds offered by your bookmaker.
 You can calculate these by dividing 1 / odd on an event.
 After that, you can calculate the margin between your probabilities and the ones of the bookmaker.
-If your probability on the outcome of a specific match is higher than the probability of the bookmaker, you can bet on it.
-If it is similar or lower, you should not bet on it.
-The positive margin between your calculated probabilites and the probabilites of the bookmaker is what you actually call “value”.
-By doing this, you can calculate your stakes on a bet as well.
-Simply put: The higher the margin is, the more money you should bet on it.
+If my calculated probability on the outcome of a specific match is higher than the probability of the bookmaker, I am betting on it.
+If it is similar or lower, I won’t bet on it.
+The positive margin between your calculated probabilities and the probabilities of the bookmaker is what you actually call “value”.
+By doing this, you can also calculate your stakes on a bet.
+Simply put: The higher the margin is, the more money I am betting on the outcome.
 From my experience, the highest possible margin is 30%, which I would see as the maximum bet.
 Let us look at an example:

-Wrap-upContrary to bets that are based on intuition, value betting forces you to calculate your own probabilities of a match’s outcome and to compare it with the bookmaker odds.
+Wrap-upContrary to bets that are based on intuition, value betting forces you to calculate your own probabilities of a match’s outcome and to compare it with the bookmaker’s odds.
 It certainly helps to establish a consistent stake/money management and it might improve your predictions as well.
-It is a promising and lucrative method which will be used entirely for the bets posted on Footballelixir and its twitter account.
+In my opinion, the presented combination of money management and value betting is a promising betting method which I have been using for years and can recommend instead of betting solely based on intuition.